bluewilliams/hello-world/README.md

 A hybrid-ready mobile game prototype where spelling words casts spells against theatrical bosses.
 The repo is structured for a React + Vite web build that can be wrapped with Capacitor for iOS/Android.

 ## Highlights
-- **Core loop demo:** Draft words from a letter pool, discover new spells, and recast them with mana.
+- **Combat loop:** Draft words from a letter pool, discover new spells, and recast them with mana and a growing combo multiplier.
-- **Boss variety:** Three themed bosses (Leximancer, Queen Anagramma, Silent Editor) with distinct quirks.
+- **Boss pressure:** Three themed bosses (Leximancer, Queen Anagramma, Silent Editor) with distinct quirks, tells, and a counterattack turn.
+- **Player agency:** Shields, mana regen, rerollable letter pools, and spell traits (palindromes, rare letters, weakness hits) that change damage and rewards.
 - **Mobile-friendly UI:** Responsive layout, tactile tile styling, and lightweight CSS with no external UI kit.
 - **Capacitor ready:** `capacitor.config.ts` preconfigured for wrapping the Vite build.